circuitsable/DS4SnapbackBoard/README.md

 Basic soldering equipment.

+Hobby knife.

 # Installation

-Solder the capacitors to their two available footprints on the PCB, allign the PCB in the middle of the joystick footprint on the back of your DS4 board, solder the 4 big pads first to keep the board in allignment, then solder the pads to the actual potentiometer legs of the joysticks.
+Touch up the castilated holes of your PCB, as they will most certainly arrive with excess material from the pads being drilled.
+Solder the capacitors to their two available footprints on the PCB, align the PCB in the middle of the joystick footprint on the back of your DS4 board, solder the 4 big pads first to keep the board in alignment, then solder the pads to the actual potentiometer legs of the joysticks.

 # PCB Images